 In a day and age of cheap products, fast fashion, and excess clutter, people’s desire for experiences is on the rise.
-We are tiring of ‘stuff’ and consumers are opting away from screen-based entertainment, instead choosing experiences and instagram-friendly moments.
+We are tiring of ‘stuff’ and consumers are opting away from screen-based entertainment, choosing experiences instead.

-With so many incredible things to do in South Australia, making a bucket list can be endless, but here’s a list of some of our favourite, unique South Australian experiences to get you started.
+With so many incredible things to do in South Australia, making a bucket list is no easy task but here’s a list of some of our favourite, unique South Australian experiences to get you started.

-Brand new to Adelaide, this is something we’ve experienced and LOVED.
-After months of construction, Australia’s first inner-city aerial adventure park, built within the natural environment of the Adelaide City Park Lands, has opened.
-There are over 70 obstacles, incorporating everyone’s favourite – ZIPLINES – alongside with ladders, log-walks, Tarzan swings, rock climbing and much more.
-More details here.
+This is something we’ve experienced and absolutely loved.
+Australia’s first inner-city aerial adventure park features over 70 obstacles, incorporating zip-lines, ladders, log-walks, Tarzan swings, rock climbing and much more.

 3. The Wine Train

-Along the journey guests enjoy the opportunity to tour the nearby cellar doors and vineyards at Langhorne Creek, Currency Creek and the Southern Fleurieu wine regions.
-These regions are home to some award-winning family owned and boutique wineries, and vineyards dating back to the 1850s who are producing premium wines that are highly regarded in national and international wine circles.
-More details here.
+These regions are home to award-winning, family owned and boutique wineries, and vineyards, dating back to the 1850s, and responsible for producing premium wines highly regarded in national and international wine circles.